ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 (which reallocates all objects): the buffer would be lost.

 eVolver provides a history server which is backed by persistent storage designed to be queried via the API or within a controller.
-This means controllers code can remain simple and focus on core logic, as opposed to maintaining file-based historic data or error-prone in-memory buffers.
+This means controller code can remain simple and focus on core logic, as opposed to maintaining file-based historic data or error-prone in-memory buffers.